danvergara/dblab/docs/usage.md

 <kbd>l</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>Arrow Left</kbd>                   | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>h</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
+<kbd>h</kbd>                            | Horizontal scrolling on the panel.
+Views: rows, constraints, structure and indexes
+<kbd>g</kbd>                            | Move cursor to the top of the panel's dataset.
+Views: rows, constraints, structure and indexes
+<kbd>G</kbd>                            | Move cursor to the bottom of the panel's dataset.
+Views: rows, constraints, structure and indexes
+<kbd>Ctrl-F</kbd>                       | Move down by one page.
+Views: rows, constraints, structure and indexes
+<kbd>Ctrl-B</kbd>                       | Move up by one page.
+Views: rows, constraints, structure and indexes
 <kbd>Ctrl+c</kbd>                       | Quit